drivendataorg/meta-vsc-matching-runtime/README.md

    * Working off the `main.py` template we've provided, you'll want to add code as necessary to process the queries, cache intermediate results as necessary, and write out your matches.
    * Make sure any model weights or other files you need are also saved in `submission_src` (you can include these in that folder or in a subfolder, e.g., `submission_src/model_assets`)

-> Note: You may generate submissions that _only_ contain your descriptors, and not a `main.py` script.
-In this case, the platform will run a similarity search based on your descriptors and score the generated rankings so you can see how your solution performs on the test set without having to get inference running in the runtime.
+> Note: You may generate submissions that _only_ contain your matches, and not a `main.py` script.
+In this case, score your matches so you can see how your solution performs on the test set without having to get inference running in the runtime.
 However, these submissions will _not_ be eligible for Phase 2 or prizes and they will also count against the weekly submission limit.

 4. **Create a `submission/submission.zip` file containing your code and model assets:**